NotW41k3R/JalSuchak/README.md

 10. With consent from the user, use their database to produce a combined map for all HMPI calculation.

 Tech Stack :-
-Front-end: HTML, CSS, JS
+Front-end: HTML, CSS, JS \n
-Back-end: Python (Pandas, Numpy, Flask)
+Back-end: Python (Pandas, Numpy, Flask) \n
 Map: Pandas and Folium